 After admission Brendan honed his skills in both Plaintiff and Defendant insurance work, initially in QLD before moving to NSW and taking up a position with Northern Rivers firm Stone & Partners in 1993.
 Brendan was a Partner with Stone & Partners from 1996 until 2005, when he started firm Bourke Love McCartney Young.
 He remained in partnership with BLMY until 2009, when he started Bourke Love Lawyers in partnership with Tony Love.

 “I really enjoy pulling apart a complex case, maybe one that to others seems hopeless, and finding the solution,” Brendan says.
 “It ain’t rocket surgery – it’s attention to detail that gets results.”

 Brendan is an Accredited Specialist (Personal Injury), a member of the NSW Law Society, a member of the Far North Coast Law Society, and is an Approved Legal Services Provider with WIRO (Workers Compensation Independent Review Office).
 He served on the Board of Directors of St Vincent’s Hospital at Lismore for 10 years, and will soon take up a position on the Board of Directors of a local charity.
 Brendan has also served as junior rugby coach with Lennox Head Trojans (go hard or go home), is a former member of Group One Rugby League Judiciary, and has served as Honorary Defence Counsel for the Lismore Rugby Club judiciary appearances.

 Brendan loves the great outdoors, and when not in the office, he and his wife Michelle are busy finding new places all over the world to indulge a mutual love for hiking.
 He is a fan of wearing lycra on early morning bike rides, and cycles for Team Smith (named for venerable captain, Brett Smith).
-Brendan is also a keen barra fisherman, preferably in the Northern Territory, and at last count, is still the holder of the record for the largest Black Marlin caught in Western Australia (334 pounds at Rolley Shoals in 1998).
+Brendan is also a keen barra fisherman, preferably in the Northern Territory, and the record for the largest Black Marlin caught in Western Australia (334 pounds at Rolley Shoals in 1998).